 Our current selection of sake and shochu at our store is as follows, depending on the day and our stock.
 We also have sake tasting if you would like to sample it before purchasing.

 We also have “Ume-shu” which is a sweet plum wine.
 Sometimes we drink it with soda or tonic water.
 We also have Yuzu wine.
 Yuzu is made from a type of Japanese lemon.

-And for the late nighters, a Japanese whisky nightcap or rum that we have.
-But that will be for another story.
+And for the late nighters, here is our selection of Japanese whisky nightcap or rum that we have.